2018 & 2019 WinnerUsing commercial microwave links (CMLs) to estimate rainfalls

 The team obtained satellite data from Climate Hazards Group InfraRed Precipitation with Station data (CHIRPS), an open source, 30+ year quasi-global rainfall dataset.

-The satellite data and Kenyan weather station data will be compared with rain gauge data to show that CML estimation is more reliable.
+The satellite data and Kenyan weather station data has been compared with rain gauge data to show that CML estimation is more reliable.

 US$125K scale-up grant